How Can Women Avoid Falling off the Glass Cliff?

 The glass cliff has had a significant impact on the careers of women in many industries.
 Although women are sometimes appointed to these roles as a way to show that the company is committed to diversity, they are more likely to be accused of not getting results fast enough or fail and be blamed for the failure.
 This can lead to a decrease in opportunities for future advancement.

-What can be done to avoid career ruin from the glass cliff?
+What can be done to avoid career ruin?

 While there is no one definitive answer to avoiding the glass cliff, there are several things that can be done to increase the chances of success for those appointed to high-risk positions.
 Organizations should take steps to identify and assess the risk associated with potential appointments, identify and groom diverse candidates for high-profile roles, and create a supportive environment that allows individuals who have fallen off the glass cliff to recover without penalty.